Financial Accountability and Reparations for Ukraine

 - Following our open letter to the UK government, we continue our advocacy regarding repurposing the £2.5 billion sale proceeds of Chelsea Football Club for victims in Ukraine.

 - On the basis of our existing work with the Victims’ Rights Working Group under the Coalition for the International Criminal Court (ICC), we continue to support Ukrainian civil society actors and victims’ representatives to engage in participation and reparations at the ICC.
+We developed a Q&A for Victims in Ukraine on the ICC Proceedings and their Rights before the Court.

 - Based on our template for NGO submissions to the UK Global Human Rights Sanctions regime, we train and support civil society actors to draft submissions under the Russia Regulations.